vyadav2001/Agentic_RAG/README.md

-# RAG Agent with Gemini and PDF Knowledge Base
+# RAG Agent with Gemini and PDF Knowledge Base                                                                        -- Vishal Yadav

 This project demonstrates a Retrieval-Augmented Generation (RAG) agent using the Phi framework, Gemini model, and a PostgreSQL-backed vector database for efficient knowledge retrieval from PDF documents.
 Additionally, it integrates the DuckDuckGo search tool for web-based queries.